 This is a backpacking meal and food drying plan for an 8-day, 77-mile hike on the Appalachian Trail through Georgia.

 It features some of my favorite backpacking recipes from Recipes for Adventure.
-I used the Menu Planning & Food Drying Workbook to create the menu and estimate how much food to buy and dry.

 The photos below show the dehydrated meals that I prepared for an 8-day, 73-mile Appalachian Trail hike from Shenandoah National Park to Harpers Ferry, West Virginia.
 I dried the food for the meals in a 9-tray Excalibur dehydrator in four loads.